fezmid/flutterduck/content/post/pinball-wizard-1/index.md

 Unlike a video game, pinball machines require quite a bit of maintenance.
 Since you have a steel ball flying around at high speeds, and coils firing to make it bounce around, quite a bit of dirt and metal shavings makes its way to the playfield.
 I find that playing some music (or watching a football game in the background) while cleaning them out is a pretty relaxing way to spend an hour or two.
-This probably won't interst anybody, but this is my method for cleaning:
+This probably won't interest anybody, but this is my method for cleaning:

 * Replace old rubbers
 * Vacuum the playfield